kiki727/Pt-100-coverting-tool/README.md

   although these operate on the (not necessarily valid) assumption that the resistance of each of the three wires is the same.

-Work in Chrome and Mozilla Firefox.
+Works in Google Chrome and Mozilla Firefox.